Jeslin2006/matsyan-AmbuNexus/README.md

 Cloud & Deployment
 Cloud Healthcare

-YOUTUBE DEMO LINK for Route optimization for the ambulance
+YOUTUBE DEMO LINK for Route optimization for the ambulance:https://youtu.be/Km3N6-Srglo
 ----------------------------------------------------------------------------------------------------------------------------
 Installation and Setup Instructions for "3.patient outcome prediction":
 Step 1: Save the Code Files